About us

 Chief Advisor

 Strahan is regarded as "one of the stand-out communications practitioners of his generation.
 He has led and been involved with some of the most challenging communication issues in modern times.
 He sits at the decision-making table, participating in developing the ‘answers’ as well as ‘communicating’ them."
 As the previous Chief Executive Officer of the Clemenger Group, Strahan brings incredible knowledge, expertise and support to All is for All.
-We are excited to teach him all things disability!
+We are excited to teach him all things disability.

-Rebecca McDonald (Dubber)
+Rebecca McDonald PLY (Dubber)

 Account Director